Fundamentals: Running A Macro

 How It Works

-SmartCAM's macro system is what is technically termed a two-pass compiler.
-When you run a macro, SmartCAM first reads through the macro converting the macro commands into a set of machine instructions.
+SmartCAM's macro system is technically referred to as a two-pass compiler.
+When you run a macro, SmartCAM first reads through the macro, converting the macro commands into a set of instructions.
 During this compilation pass, the syntax of your macro is evaluated.
-If there are errors, they are written to the SmartCAM Diagnostics window.
-If there were no errors, the list of machine instructions are executed by a "virtual machine."
+If errors occur, they are displayed in the SmartCAM Diagnostics window.
+If there were no errors, the list of instructions would be executed by a "virtual machine."

-SmartCAM does not have an entry procedure, instead it starts reading the macro from top to bottom and starts running commands as soon as it reads one that can be run.
+SmartCAM does not have an entry procedure; instead, it reads the macro from top to bottom and executes instructions as soon as it encounters one.
 If the very first line at the top of the ASCII file is a valid macro command, that is where SmartCAM will begin to run.

 It will continue to run each line of macro commands, in succession, until: